-BlockAckReq and BlockAck frames may be lost or incorrectly received by the intended recipients.
-If an AP transmits an MRG BlockAckReq including a list of MRG group members in the MRG BAR Information field yet does not successfully receive BlockAck frames from all the listed STAs, then the AP may retransmit, in a new TXOP, a BlockAckReq with STAs from whom the AP has not received a BlockAck listed in the MRG BAR Information field.
-The process of sending additional BlockAckReq frames for outstanding STAs is repeated until terminated by the AP or no outstanding STAs remain.
+(#605)BlockAckReq and BlockAck frames might(#139) be lost or incorrectly received by the intended recipients.
+If an AP transmits an MRG BlockAckReq to an MRG group member and(#141) does not successfully receive a BlockAck frame from the STA, then the AP may retransmit, in a new TXOP, a BlockAckReq.
 The process may be restarted by the AP transmitting an updated BlockAckReq with a new Block Ack Starting Sequence Control field if the data MSDUs requested for acknowledgement in the BlockAckReq have reached their lifetime limit.
-The AP shall not transmit a BlockAckReq listing a member of an MRG group when the AP has already received from the group member an acknowledgement of all outstanding frames in the MRG stream.

-NOTE-In one procedure, the AP sends a BlockAckReq listing one group member per MRG frame transmission.
-The AP begins with the first member of the MRG group and cycles through the members as the AP transmits each subsequent MRG frame.

-After completing the BlockAckReq and BlockAck frame exchanges, the AP determines from the information provided in the BlockAck bitmap and from the missing BlockAcks which, if any, MSDUs or A-MSDUs that (#679) need to be retransmitted.
+(#146)After completing the BlockAckReq and BlockAck frame exchanges, the AP determines from the information provided in the BlockAck bitmap and from the missing BlockAcks which, if any, MSDUs or A-MSDUs that (#679) need to be retransmitted.

 An AP adopting the MRG-Block-Ack policy for an MRG group address chooses a lifetime limit for the group address.
 The AP may vary the lifetime limit for the group address at any time, and may use different lifetime limits for different MRG group addresses.
-The AP transmits and retries each MSDU or A-MSDU until to the appropriate lifetime limit, or whenever received by all group members, whichever occurs first.
+The AP transmits and retries each MSDU or A-MSDU until(#147) the appropriate lifetime limit is reached(#147)(#586), or until each one has been(#147) received by all group members to which a BlockAckReq has been sent(#862), whichever occurs first.

-An AP may regularly send a BlockAckReq with Address 1 set to the MRG group address and the Block Ack Starting Sequence Control set to the sequence control field of the earliest non-expired MSDU or A-MSDU of the MRG stream, for MRG streams with Ack policy equal to MRG-Block-Ack, if there exist management frames, QoS data frames with another group address in the Address 1 field or non-QoS data frames transmitted with sequence numbers higher (modulo-4096) than the sequence number within the Block Ack Starting Sequence Control of the last transmitted BlockAckReq sent with Address 1 set to the MRG group address, in order to minimize buffering latency at receivers in the MRG group.
+An AP may regularly send a BlockAckReq with the MRG Group Address subfield (#605)set to the MRG group address and the Block Ack Starting Sequence Control set to the Sequence Number(#149) field of the earliest non-lifetime-expired(#148) MSDU or A-MSDU of the MRG stream, for MRG streams with retransmission(#961) policy equal to MRG-Block-Ack, if other frames are to be transmitted using the same sequence counter(#150) with sequence numbers higher (modulo-4096) than the sequence number within the Block Ack Starting Sequence Control of the last transmitted BlockAckReq sent with the MRG Group Address subfield (#605)set to the MRG group address, in order to minimize buffering latency at receivers in the MRG group.

 NOTE-This is because an AP may transmit management frames, QoS data frames with a group address in the Address 1 field (including different MRG streams), and non-QoS data frames intermingled.
-Since these are transmitted using a single sequence counter, missing frames or frames sent to group addresses absent from a receiving STA’s dot11GroupAddresses table complicates receiver processing for MRG streams with a MRG-Block-Ack Ack policy since the(#326) cause of a hole in a receiver’s Block Ack bitmap is ambiguous: it is due either to an MPDU being lost from the MRG stream or to transmissions of MPDUs using the same sequence number counter yet from other than the MRG stream.
+Since these are transmitted using a single sequence counter, missing frames or frames sent to group addresses absent from a receiving STA’s dot11GroupAddresses table complicates receiver processing for MRG streams with a MRG-Block-Ack retransmission(#961) policy since the(#326) cause of a hole in a receiver’s Block Ack bitmap is ambiguous: it is due either to an MPDU being lost from the MRG stream or to transmissions of MPDUs not related to the MRG service using the same sequence number counter.

+(#106)The beginning of reception of a BlockAck response is detected by the occurrence of PHYCCA. indication(BUSY,channel-list) primitive at the STA that is expecting the response where:

+The channel-list parameter is absent, or

+The channel-list is equal to {primary} and the HT STA expected to transmit the expected response supports 20 MHz operation only, or

+The channel-list is equal to either {primary} or {primary, secondary} and the HT STA expected to transmit the expected response supports both 20 MHz and 40 MHz operation (see 10.15.2 (Basic 20/40 MHz BSS functionality)).

-If an AP senses a missing BlockAck frame in response to the AP's BlockAckReq frame, the AP may perform error recovery by retransmitting a BlockAckReq frame PIFS after the previous BlockAckReq or BlockAck frame when the following conditions are met:
+If the beginning of such reception does not occur during the first slot time following a SIFS, then(#106) the AP may perform error recovery by retransmitting a BlockAckReq frame PIFS after the previous BlockAckReq (#605) when both of(#327) the following conditions are met: